usernameDomagoj/event-manager/README.md

 This application offers a robust and secure backend solution for event-driven applications, utilizing the latest .NET technologies for optimal performance and ease of use.

+# How to start

+Firstly, create a database by running the command: `dotnet ef database update`.
+If successful, a database will be created in Database folder with initial events and **admin user**.

+Admin user login data:
+- username: `admin`
+- password: `admin`

+With admin privileges, you can change user role (`Admin`, `Organizer` and `User`) and user status (`Approved` and `Pending`) to give them to give them accordingly privileges.

 # Event Manager API Documentation

 This API allows users to manage events, including creating, updating, deleting, and participating in events.
 The API also supports role-based authorization to ensure only authorized users can perform certain actions.